 Easy Search within a Search

 When you’re using the simple keyword search or the category tree, often you’ll want to search within the current result set.
-And NetXposure let’s you do precisely this with the Search-within-a-search function:
+And NetX let’s you do precisely this with the Search-within-a-search function:

 The problem with search system that use the database directly (as some DAM’s do) is that databases can be incredibly slow when burdened with as much data as a DAM needs to manage.

 On the other hand, the search engine provides a highly optimized index for all asset met data.
-This search engine is embedded directly within the DAM, and the database is then used mainly for cold storage of the underlying data.
+This search engine is embedded directly within NetX, and the database is then used mainly for cold storage of the underlying data.

-Furthermore, usually for large installations, NetXposure’s search engine can be decoupled from the DAM and installed on a separate server.
+Furthermore, usually for large installations, NetX’s search engine can be decoupled from the main application server and installed on a separate server.
 This allows for indexing and searching tasks to be compartmentalized on a server with dedicated resources.